 Currently, he is an undefeated Lightweight fighter and represents South Jersey Brazilian Jiu-Jitsu.

-His most recent accomplishment was capturing the Dead Serious MMA Featherweight Championship belt in May of 2019.
+His most recent accomplishment was capturing the Dead Serious MMA Lightweight Championship belt in June of 2019.

 Torance is currently the Director for Episcopal Academy EXCEL program and the Assistant Wrestling Coach.